luz-ojeda/luz-ojeda.github.io/_i18n/en/_posts/2023-09-29-social-media-overuse.md

 I may be irremediably nostalgic but everyday I miss the times before constant communication and social media apps.

-Edit on november 2, 2023: [This manifesto](https://flamedfury.com/manifesto/#the-old-web) expressed very clear what I mean in the last sentence (in part)
+Edit on November 2, 2023: [This manifesto](https://flamedfury.com/manifesto/#the-old-web) expressed very clear what I mean in the last sentence (in part)